For the Son of Man came to seek and save the lost. (Luke 19:10) Few…

-To help us each day, we’re also recommending an incredible online devotional from the Center of Christianity, Culture, and the Arts out of Biola University.
+To help us each day, we’re also recommending an incredible online devotional from 2019 that the Center of Christianity, Culture, and the Arts of Biola University posted.
 Each devotional (from Ash Wednesday through Easter) includes Scripture, poetry, art, music, and a written reflection.
 Take a look at their website, and sign up to have them email you these brief readings each day through Lent.

 With each step along the way, our anticipation builds.

 And what’s our destination?
 My favorite church services of the entire year!
 Our Good Friday services at all of our campuses are a powerful time to enter the story of Jesus’ death.
 And then, of course, Easter Sunday, when we get to celebrate afresh that sin has been vanquished, suffering and evil has met its match, and death will be no more!

 Yes, you can enjoy Easter without Lent, just as we could have glimpsed Mendenhall Glacier without that painful hike.
 But why would you?
 Greater joy is being offered.
 So which way will you go?